dj-ms/dj-ms-core/README.md

 - [x] Static and media files served by Nginx
 - [x] Websocket support
 - [x] Object changes logging to one DB with [django-auditlog](https://github.com/jazzband/django-auditlog)
-- [ ] Message brokers integration (There is RabbitMQ in docker compose.
-But at this time it's only used by Celery)
+- [ ] Message brokers integration (there is RabbitMQ in docker compose, but at this time it's only used by Celery)
 - [ ] Automated CI/CD
 - [ ] Active directory authentication
 - [ ] Automatic discovery of microservices